-"Our vision for children with special educational needs and disabilities is the same as for all children and young people - that they achieve well in their early years, at school and in college, and lead happy and fulfilled lives."
+'Our vision for children with special educational needs and disabilities is the same as for all children and young people - that they achieve well in their early years, at school and in college, and lead happy and fulfilled lives.'

-This cannot be achieved without effective partnership working, not just between health and the local authority but also with housing services, benefit agencies, voluntary sector, Health watch and the Police.
+This cannot be achieved without effective partnership working, not just between health and the local authority but also with schools and settings, housing services, benefit agencies, voluntary sector, Health watch and the Police.
+The report was critical of the lack of partnership accountability noting that neither the council nor CCG had a partnership body to maintain oversight of the identification, provision of services and outcomes for all children and young people (up to 25) who have SEND.

 The role of the Health and Wellbeing Board is set out in the DfE publication SEND Supporting Local and National Accountability, which states that:

-"The Health and Wellbeing Board must ensure a joint strategic needs assessment (JSNA) of the current and future needs of the whole local population is developed.
+'The Health and Wellbeing Board must ensure a joint strategic needs assessment (JSNA) of the current and future needs of the whole local population is developed.
 The JSNA will form the basis of NHS and local authorities' own commissioning plans, across health, social care, public health and children's services.
-This is likely to include specific needs of children and young people with SEN or disabilities."
+This is likely to include specific needs of children and young people with SEN or disabilities.'